akmfelix/Orchestrating-Data-Pipelines/Airflow.md

 * An Executor defines how your tasks are executed, whereas a worker is a process executing your task.
 * The Scheduler schedules your tasks, the web server serves the UI, and the database stores the metadata of Airflow.

+## Why-do-we-need-airflow
+Let's imagine that you have the following data pipeline with three tasks extract, load and transform, and it runs every day at 10:00 PM.
+Very simple.
+Obviously at every step you are going to interact with an external tool or an external system, for example, an API for extract.
+Snowflake for load, and DBT for transform.
+Now, what if the API is not available anymore?
+Or what if you have a error in Snowflake or what if you made a mistake in your transformations with DBT.
+As you can see at every step, you can end up with a failure and you need to have a tool that manages this.
+Also, what if instead of having one data pipeline, you have hundreds of data pipelines.
+As you can imagine, it's gonna be a nightmare for you, and this is why you need Airflow.
+With Airflow you are able to manage failures automatically, even if you have hundreds of data pipelines and millions of tasks.
 ![alt why-do-we-need-airflow](https://github.com/akmfelix/Orchestrating-Data-Pipelines/blob/main/img/why-do-we-need-airflow.jpg)